Bike Geometry Guide — Understanding Bicycle Geometry

 Try experimenting with different length stems, alternative handlebar designs, offset seatposts, different forks, different saddles, wider and skinnier tires etc. Even adjusting your seatpost height or saddle angle can greatly improve the way your bike feels.
 Bicycles provide the base for an incredible amount of modification, and only through experimentation is it possible to truly dial in your setup.

-That said, a size small frame will never be the right fit for and extra large rider.
+That said, a size small frame will never be the right fit for and extra-large rider.
 Nothing can beat the feel of a properly fitting frame.
-If you’re unsure of which size is right for you, make sure to check out our guide on frame sizing.